Microsoft Project Online retires September 30, 2026, migrate to a modern platform before it's too late.Start migration

 What's the cost model for AI?
 Do tokens count against my plan?

-Each paid plan includes a bundled per-seat AI token allowance computed at sign-up.
-You consume from that allowance at no extra cost.
-If your org hits the bundle ceiling, an admin can either upgrade plan tier, request a top-up from your sales contact, or set a monthly cost cap (WARN at 80%, BLOCK at 103%) to control spend.
-No surprise overage bills, the cap rejects requests with a clear "AI quota exceeded" error rather than silently charging.
+Every plan includes a one-time AI token bonus, granted per seat, that you consume at no extra cost.
+It is a complimentary welcome bonus, not a monthly-renewing allowance.
+Once the bonus is used up, you keep using AI by purchasing prepaid AI credit (top-up packs) or by upgrading for a larger bonus.
+Admins can set a monthly cost cap (WARN at 80%, BLOCK at 103%) to control spend, and there are no surprise overage bills, the cap rejects requests with a clear "AI quota exceeded" error rather than silently charging.

 Can I plug Onplana into Claude Code or my own agent?